calysteau/geo-assist/README.md

 [![geo-assist](https://www.calysteau.fr/images/geo-assist-banner-96.png)](https://calysteau.fr)

 # Overview
-__geo-assit__ is a Docker based solution to download and prepare geo data.
+__geo-assist__ is a Docker based solution to download and prepare geo data.

 The basic system contains scripts that allow you to download datasets and convert them (**Shapefiles**, **GeoJSON**, **MBTiles**).